joostone-ahn/QXDM-SIM-APDU-Analyzer/README.md

 # QXDM-SIM-APDU-Analyzer

-eSIM devices supporting DSDS(Dual SIM Dual Standby) have the following limitations.
+eSIM device supporting DSDS(Dual SIM Dual Standby) has following limitations.
- - The interface between eSIM and ME(Mobile Equipment) can not be traced with contact-based tools alike Minimove (COMPRION)
+ - The interface between eSIM and ME(Mobile Equipment) can not be traced with contact-based SIM tracer alike Minimove (COMPRION)
  - ME's logs includes mixed APDU logs from pSIM and eSIM.

-If you want to analyze eSIM's APDU protocol, you have to analyze it in ME side.
+This tool helps you to overcome the above limits.
-This tool helps you to analyze SIM APDU protocol with QXDM or QCAT logs.
+ - APDU logs can be analyzed on application-level and protocol-leved similarly to contact-based SIM tracer.
-If you load the text file, you can analyze APDU logs on application-level and protocol-level.
+ - APDU logs from pSIM or eSIM can be sorted by user's selection.

 [Guide]
 1) run main.py